-Now a global superpower, City were a team struggling to earn their place in the EPL before 2008 when the club was purchased by Abu Dhabi United Group.
-Massive investments followed which allowed the club to buy some of the world’s biggest football stars.
+Now a global power, City was once a team struggling to earn a place in the EPL.
+This was before 2008 when the club was purchased by Abu Dhabi United Group.
+Massive investments followed.
+They allowed the club to buy some of the world’s biggest football stars.

-In 2020, according to Spinia Canada following a series of skirmishes with UEFA, Man.
+In 2020, according to Spinia Canada, following a series of skirmishes with UEFA, Man.
 City was banned for 2 years from the Champions League and fined 30m Euros.
-Officially, the club has been banned for “serious breaches of UEFA’s club licensing and financial fair play regulations”.
+Officially, the club’s chastisement happened because of “serious breaches of UEFA’s club licensing and financial fair play regulations”.

 At the time of writing, the club is planning to appeal the decision.
-If the verdict does get overturned, it is likely that the club may lose some of its most prestigious personnel, including manager Pep Guardiola and stars like Kevin De Bruyne and Raheem Sterling, all who are highly sought after by behemoths of European football.
+If the verdict does get overturned, it is likely that the club may lose some of its most prestigious personnel.
+This includes manager Pep Guardiola along with stars like Kevin De Bruyne and Raheem Sterling, all who are highly sought after by behemoths of European football.

 The Rossoneri are a club struggling to regain their former glories.
 It has been this way for a number of years.
-However, a massive influx of capital promised that Milan would have the budgetary needs to attract high-quality players once again.
+However, a massive influx of capital promised to give AC Milan the budgetary requirements to attract high-quality players.

-This must have made it hard for the club to balance the book.
-UEFA offered the club a ban, which after one appeal was finally set for the 2019/20 competition in which AC Milan was forbidden from taking part in European competitions.
+However, this must-have made it hard for the club to balance the books.
+UEFA sanctioned the club.
+After one appeal, it the ban was set for the 2019/20 season.
+AC Milan was forbidden from taking part in European competitions.

 While the team has been growing and attracting players like Zlatan Ibrahimovic, they are clearly still some way off their old, formidable pace.

-Chelsea is another club whose fortunes were greatly altered by an injection of money.
-The club was hit with a transfer ban for the 2019/20 season back and forth talks with governing bodies.
-Previously, UEFA sent a warning concerning inflated sponsorship.
+Chelsea is another club whose fortunes were greatly altered by a massive injection of money.
+The club was hit with a transfer ban for the 2019/20 season.
+They’ve since gone back and forth in their talks with governing bodies.
+Previously, UEFA had sent a warning about the club’s inflated sponsorship.

-Ironically, the transfer ban has had some positive effects, with the club forced to encourage some of its younger players into the main squad for Frank Lampard‘s first season in charge of the club.
+Ironically, the transfer ban had some positive effects.
+Mainly, the club forced to encourage some of its younger players into the main squad for Frank Lampard‘s first season in charge of the club.

 Perhaps no other club has spent as much money on big-name transfers in recent years as PSG.
-The Parisians’ era of inflated budgets has helped them towards dominating the Ligue 1 competition, as well as signing players like Neymar and Kylian Mbappe during the same season.
+The era of grandiose budgets has helped the Parisians dominate Ligue 1.
+They have also signed players like Neymar and Kylian Mbappe in the same campaign.

 While UEFA’s investigations are ongoing, the club has already received a significant fine.
-In 2014, Paris Saint-Germain’s bosses were forced to pay 60 million Euro and were required to cut down their squad to 21 players.
+In 2014, Paris Saint-Germain’s bosses were forced to pay 60 million Euros and required to cut down their squad to 21 players.

-With Manchester City being banned from playing in the UCL for 2 years, PSG must now know they could be next should they not manage to comply with UEFA’s regulations.
+With Manchester City being banned from playing in the UCL for 2 years, PSG must now know they could be next.
+Recently, PSG has shown willingness to manage its spending and comply with UEFA’s regulations.

-The wave of big-spending across European football reached the Russian Premier League quickly.
-Generally backed by big Russian businesses, clubs reformed their clubs, enticing world-class players with high wages and promises of future glory in European competitions.
+The wave of big-spending in football reached the Russian Premier League quickly.
+Frequently backed by big Russian businesses, clubs reformed their activities, enticing world-class players with high wages and promises of future glory in European competitions.

 Rubin Kazan was one such club.
-Unfortunately, their problems with managing their financial situation also drew the ire of UEFA who first fined the club 6 million Euro back in 2014.
-Squad size and transfer spending restrictions were also put in place.
+Unfortunately, their problems with managing their financial situation also drew the ire of UEFA.
+Rubin was first fined 6 million Euro back in 2014.
+Squad size and transfer spending restrictions were also added.

-Then, in 2018, Rubin’s hopes of European football were dashed for the following two seasons, with the club receiving a ban similar to the one inflicted on Manchester City two years later.
+Then, in 2018, Rubin’s hopes of European football were dashed for the following two seasons.
+The club receiving a ban similar to the one inflicted on Manchester City more recently.

-The ban has affected Rubin, who in 2020 sits closer to the relegation zone then to one of the top spots in the league.
-With the Kazan club once again eligible for Europe’s big stage, investments could propel the club back towards the top of the Russian Premier League, but it’s a scenario that remains to be confirmed.
+This has affected Rubin, who struggled in the 2020 edition of the Russian first-tier.
+With the Kazan club once again eligible for Europe’s big stage, investments could propel them back towards the top of the Russian Premier League, but it’s a scenario that remains to be confirmed.